 You have aced the interviews and won over the decision makers but now having received your offer it is less than expected and you don’t know how to proceed.
-Read on as our consultant Rose gives some insight as to why the offer may be lower than you thought and how you should consider your options and take the next step. #AskRose
+Read on as we give some insight as to why the offer may be lower than you thought and how you should consider your options and take the next step.

 “My offer is not what I was expecting.
 What do you do?”

-In my opinion, the best process is to ask yourself the following:
+In our opinion, the best process is to ask yourself the following: